C2SM-RCM/emiproc/docs/source/support.rst

 Support
 =======

-If you have any question or problem with emiproc, please make sure that you do not find the answer on this documentation first.
+If you have any question or problem, please check this documentation first.

-Otherwise we are happy to provide you any support.
+Otherwise we will be happy to provide you any support.

 Bugs & Issues
 -------------